-- Applicants must provide the output files from the new TIMS ATP tool (or they may use their own collision database data/software to produce equivalent documents). - Only pedestrian and bicycle collisions are included. - The output files provided by the applicant must meet the following parameters: - The project's "Influence Area," as defined by the applicant and shown in the output documents, must be consistent with the project maps/plans attached to the application AND must be reasonable per the "Influence Area" guidance below. - Evaluators should consider point reductions for this question if the applicant included crash data that does not reasonably tie to the Influence Area of the proposed "safety" improvements AND the applicant does not provide a reasonable explanation for choosing the project location. - The collisions represent the most recent 5-11 years of available crash data.
+- Applicants must provide the output files from the new TIMS ATP tool (or they may use their own collision database data/software to produce equivalent documents). - Only pedestrian and bicycle collisions are included. - The output files provided by the applicant must meet the following parameters: - The project's "Influence Area," as defined by the applicant and shown in the output documents, must be consistent with the project maps/plans attached to the application AND must be reasonable per the "Influence Area" guidance below. - Evaluators should consider point reductions for this question if the applicant included crash data that is not reasonably tied to the influence area of the proposed "safety" improvements and the applicant does not provide a reasonable explanation for choosing the project location. - The collisions represent the most recent 5-11 years of available crash data.
 (Note: SWITRS and TIMS crash data is typically 1.5 to 2.5 years old before it is loaded into the crash database). - If the applicant does not use the TIMS ATP tool and instead uses their own collision database data/software, then the following additional checks and analysis must be done by the evaluators prior to awarding points: - Crashes are from official crash reports.
-The full crash reports do not have to be included, but their report number and agency must be identifiable. - Only pedestrian and bicycle crashes are included. - The number of crashes entered into the table is directly supported by both the map and the listing. - Attachments must be included to support alternative data (surveys, school policy, or letter from school explaining policy to discourage walking and biking due to safety, etc.) - The data entered in the application table is accurate and reflects the documentation the applicant provides in alignment with the above requirements.
+The full crash reports do not have to be included, but their report number and agency must be identifiable. - Only pedestrian and bicycle crashes are included. - The number of crashes entered into the table is directly supported by both the map and the listing. - Attachments must be included to support alternative data (surveys, school policy, or a letter from the school explaining the policy to discourage walking and biking due to safety, etc.) - The data entered in the application table is accurate and reflects the documentation the applicant provides in alignment with the above requirements.